 A contact lens is a thin, curved lens placed on the film of tears that covers the surface of your eye.
 The lens itself is naturally clear, but is often given the slightest tinge of color to make them easier for wearers to handle.
 Today’s contact lenses are either hard or soft.
-Most people wear the latter form now, but it wasn’t too long ago that contact lenses were even glass blown!
+Most people wear the latter form, but it wasn’t too long ago that contact lenses were even glass blown!

+Certain conditions can determine what type of contact lens should be worn.
+Astigmatism is a common condition that can result in blurred or distorted vision at all distances, varying with the amount of astigmatism.
+Lenses for astigmatism are referred to as Toric lenses.
 Presbyopia is an age-related condition.
 As you reach your 40's or 50's, you may find it harder to focus on nearby objects like menus, books or magazine print, especially in low light.
 Multifocal lenses can help.

-Reasons To Go For Contact Lenses
+Reasons To Choose Contact Lenses

 Types Of Contact Lenses

 At Ewing Optical, we offer contact lenses from top brands based on our patient's preferences.
 Gas Permeable (GP) contact lenses are rigid and more suitable for those who want a durable lens with a high flow of oxygen to get crisp vision.
 To correct astigmatism, Toric contact lenses are typically used.
 For patients suffering from presbyopia, dry eyes and keratoconus, we can determine the proper contact lenses based on needs.
 Bifocal and multifocal contact lenses are designed for those with presbyopia but who do not like to wear bifocal eyeglasses.